The Vision Australia Library has a variety of resources and services for young people who are blind, have low vision or have a print disability.

 Vision Australia Connect App

 As a library member you can access audio books, newspapers, magazines and more via the free Vision Australia Connect App on your smart phone or tablet.
+Books can be downloaded or streamed through the app, and you can borrow each title for two months.

 Copying or reproducing student materials

 Vision Australia can copy or reproduce student materials into alternative formats like audio, braille, large print and e-text for students with a print disability.
+This can include text books and other educational materials as required for study.

 You must be enrolled in a primary, secondary or post-secondary education.
 Your educational institution must also authorise and pay Vision Australia to provide these services for you.